-This course provides an overview of the risk factors for a variety of neurologic and neuropsychiatric diseases, including stroke, Alzheimer's disease and other dementias, Parkinson's Disease, mental retardation, autism, and affective disorders.
+This course provides an overview of the risk factors for a variety of neurologic and neuropsychiatric diseases, including stroke, Alzheimer's disease and other dementias, Parkinson's disease, brain tumors, a utism, and mood disorders.
 Areas covered include a description of the prevalence, incidence, mortality, risk factors, and etiologic mechanisms of these diseases and conditions.
 Students will gain an understanding of the impact of these diseases on public health; of the unique methodological issues associated with epidemiologic and genetic studies of these diseases; and of the basic pathobiology and clinical aspects of these disorders.
 The course aims to aid students' comprehension of published literature in neuroepidemiology and neurogenetics.

-PH 2730 Epidemiology and Control of Infectious Diseases
+PH 2730L Epidemiology and Control of Infectious Diseases